A video of a 7-year-old being bullied on a school bus in Virginia is sparking outrage

 A video posted on Facebook showing a 7-year-old Virginia boy being taunted for nearly four minutes by schoolmates on the bus is sparking outrage and calls for the school district to investigate.

-It has been viewed nearly 60,000 times, and inspired more than 2,000 comments, many of them condemning the school district for allowing the loud, boisterous bullying to go on for so long on a school bus.
+It has been viewed more than 63,000 times, and inspired more than 2,000 comments, many of them condemning the school district for allowing the loud, boisterous bullying to go on for so long.

 In the video, students crowd around her 7-year-son, filming him with their cell phones and jeering him.
 He tries pushing the cell phones away from his face, but eventually resorts to ducking his head behind the seat .